MaciekLesiczka/dsp/README.md

-# Twitter Network based visualization
+# DSP Twitter accounts network visualization

 ## How to install and run